Wilmer Flores Player Props: Giants vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.26).
+- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.25).

-- Red Sox pitchers combine to give up 130 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to surrender 131 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- The Red Sox are sending Paxton (6-2) to the mound to make his 13th start of the season.
-He is 6-2 with a 3.46 ERA and 75 strikeouts through 65 2/3 innings pitched.
+- The Red Sox will send Bernardino (1-0) out for his fifth start of the season.
+He is 1-0 with a 2.31 ERA and 39 strikeouts through 35 2/3 innings pitched.

-- The left-hander last appeared on Saturday against the New York Mets, when he threw six innings, allowing two earned runs while giving up three hits.
+- The left-hander last appeared in relief on Saturday, when he threw a scoreless third of an inning against the San Francisco Giants without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.